therobhe/mui-dashboard/README.md

 # MUI Dashboard RobNet

-A responsive SPA using MaterialUI 5 to display a mock social media dashboard page with login form.
+A responsive SPA using MaterialUI 5 to display a mock social media dashboard page after loggin in with a form.

 A login is mocked in the local storage to grant access to the dashboard by validating the username and password using Formik and Yup.